alvara/gymcoach-ai/README.md

 <!-- ABOUT THE PROJECT -->
 ## Learn More
-You can find more in depth information about the development of this project [here](https://jessealvarado.com/portfolio/gym-ai)
+You can learn more details about the purpose and development of this project [here](https://jessealvarado.com/portfolio/gym-ai)

 ## Built With